 Change in lunch catering

 Current GfK studies show that the shift to the home office has led to a change in eating habits at the lunch table.
 Two-thirds (66 percent) of working people eat a freshly prepared, home-cooked lunch at home at least once a week.
 16 percent even eat it every day during the work week.
-However, people often simply eat reheated food, leftovers or a cold lunch such as salad or sandwiches at home.
+However, people often simply have reheated food, leftovers or a cold lunch such as salad or sandwiches at home.
 Delivery services or take-away are rarely used for lunch at home.
 At the place of work, the most common lunch consumed is food brought from home, with takeaways being eaten only occasionally.18 percent of employees eat in a canteen at least once a week, 31 percent in a restaurant at least once a week.

 Responsible consumption behavior